la2050/archive/_projects/2016/inglewood-speaks-young-podcasters-discover-la2050s-homegrown-heroes.md

   Mozi, Core Innovate’s writing software.
 Students will strengthen their communication skills as they research and produce podcast episodes that will tell the story of LA’s agents of change.
+project_proposal_impact:
+  - Proficiency in English and Language Arts and Math
+  - Suspension and expulsion rates
+  - Truancy rates in elementary and middle schools
+  - Youth unemployment and underemployment
 category: learn
 body_class: blueberry